nulogy/terragrunt-modules/README.md

 ### Release a new Image version

-Only the DRI is allowed to release new versions.
+Only the nulogy-deployer core team is allowed to release new versions.

 1. Bump the version in `versions.env`.
 We use [Semantic versions](https://semver.org/).
 1. Open the [CHANGELOG](./CHANGELOG.md) file.